Iletin NPH Side Effects

 Generic Name: insulin isophane

-Note: This page contains information about the side effects of insulin isophane.
-Some of the dosage forms included on this document may not apply to the brand name Iletin NPH.
+Note: This document contains side effect information about insulin isophane.
+Some of the dosage forms listed on this page may not apply to the brand name Iletin NPH.

 For the Consumer